Gait3D/Gait3D-Benchmark/README.md

 - The codebase is based on [OpenGait](https://github.com/ShiqiYu/OpenGait).
 - The 3D SMPL data is obtained by [ROMP](https://github.com/Arthur151/ROMP).
 - The 2D Silhouette data is obtained by [HRNet-segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation).
+- The 2D Parsing data is obtained by [CDGNet](https://github.com/tjpulkl/CDGNet).
 - The 2D pose data is obtained by [HRNet](https://github.com/HRNet/HRNet-Human-Pose-Estimation).
 - The ReID featrue used to make Gait3D is obtained by [FastReID](https://github.com/JDAI-CV/fast-reid).